Galaxy Fold vs. Huawei Mate X: Battle of the foldable phones

 The Galaxy Fold officially has competition.
 Huawei announced its own foldable phone here at MWC 2019 in Barcelona, the Mate X. Both phones unfold into a tablet and have the option for 5G.
 They have eye-watering prices and launch later this year.
 But the similarities end there.

 The Galaxy Fold has one small screen on the outside and a large screen on the inside, while the Mate X uses one screen on the outside in three different ways.
 It shapeshifts depending on how you hold the device.
 Samsung's phone comes with 4G or 5G and six cameras.
-The Mate X has four cameras (three you can see now and one that'll launch in March) and 5G across the board.
+The Mate X, which I briefly tried out, has four cameras (three you can see now and one that'll launch in March) and 5G across the board.
 And where the Galaxy Fold's hinge won't lay completely flat, Huawei boasts about the sophistication of its patented hinge.

 We're still learning more about both phones.
 I did get a chance to use the Mate X (and it was awesome), but the Galaxy Fold is still being bashful.
 Today it hid behind glass at Samsung's booth, but it was hard to make out detail through the glass enclosure that surrounded the Galaxy Fold in a suit of reflective armor.